lyosha85/amazon_competitor_monitor/README.md

 * Show a list of snapshots
 * Better error handling
 * Smarter way of retrying jobs and information collection
+* Create a batch of groups to send out notifications

 ## Requirements